buraksezer/olric/README.md

 ```

 This implementation supports TCP connection pooling.
 So it recycles the opened TCP connections to avoid wasting resources.
-The requests distributes among available TCP connections using an algorithm called `round-robin`.
+The requests are distributed among available TCP connections using an algorithm called `round-robin`.
 In order to see detailed list of
 configuration parameters, see [Olric documentation on GoDoc.org](https://godoc.org/github.com/buraksezer/olric).

+The official Golang client has its dedicated documentation.
+Please take a look at [this](https://github.com/buraksezer/olric/tree/master/client#golang-client).

 ## Configuration